OluniOfficial/AutoTorch/README.md

   turn-off: "&a[✔ | AutoTorch] → You have turned off auto torch mode!"
   turn-on: "[✔ | AutoTorch] → You have turned on auto torch mode!
 (WARNING: It will turn off automatically after a minute.)"
   auto-disable: "[✘ | AutoTorch] → Auto torch mode disabled (time expired)."
+messages-on:
+  turn-off: true
+  turn-on: true
+  auto-disable: true
 ```

 ### 🔹 Config Options:
 `light-level:` Sets the minimum light level before a torch is placed.
 `auto-disable-time:` Allows you to set the number of seconds before the auto-torch mode automatically turns off.
 `messages:` Setting up messages.
+`messages-on:` Allows you to turn messages on or off.
+(1.2.1)

 ## 📚 Other information
 ### 🛠 Commands